-Majors: Players age 9-12 (9s only with a parent's written request) are eligible to play at the Majors level.
+Majors: Players age 10-12 are eligible to play at the Majors level.
 The Majors level is intended for the highest skilled players who meet all of the qualifications of AAA players (as described below), but also have had some success in AAA; or, if they never played in AAA, demonstrate through tryouts or their play at other levels or leagues that they could have.
-Majors teams are limited to three players age 9 or 10 and will be required to have a certain number of age 12 players.
+Majors teams are limited to three players age 10 and will be required to have a certain number of age 12 players.
 All players age 12 are mandated to play at the Majors level by National Little League, unless parents request a waiver.